AWSCC-PUPMNL-Cloud-Computing/dcc-portfolio/src/dcc/members/bea-romero.md

 </div>

 <div align="center">
-  <h1>Bea Allysa May G. Romero</h1>
+  <h1>Bea Allysa May G. Romero</h1>git
 </div>

 <div style="text-align: justify;">
   <h2>About Me</h2>
   <p>Hi there!
-I'm a dedicated IT student passionate about improving my skills, especially in editing.
+I'm a dedicated IT student passionate about improving my skills, especially in programming.
 I love learning, exploring new avenues, and embracing challenges.
 As an introvert, organized spaces bring me solace, and hard work is my kind of thrill.
 I'm on a quest to merge technical know-how with creative flair, all while growing personally and professionally.
 Let's connect and create!</p>

   <h2>Dream</h2>
   <p>I dream of traveling the world and working in the field of information technology in another country.
 Traveling and exploring different cultures excites me, and finding a job abroad in IT would be a perfect blend of my passion for adventure and my professional goals.